 Clear plastic barriers will not be installed in classrooms; they will be installed in high-traffic areas such as the library information desk and Student Financial Services building.
 The use of a plastic face shield does not replace the need to wear a face covering.

 Students can contact the Center for Counseling & Student Development at (302) 831-2141 or (302) 831-1001 for after-hours emergencies.
 Faculty and staff may contact the Employee Assistance Program within Human Resources at (302) 831-2171 and/or their health care provider.

 All classrooms will be cleaned, marked for social distancing, have decals on floors, and have hand sanitizing and cleaning materials available.
 Excess chairs/desks will be removed.
-All classrooms will be adequately wired for instruction (including non-traditional rooms) with options to record using UD Capture Classroom Capture or Zoom in each room for the new schedule.
+All classrooms used for in-person teaching will be adequately wired for instruction with options to record using UD Capture Classroom Capture or Zoom.

 For the 2020 fall semester, students may take more than 2 UD online courses per semester without submitting a waiver. https://catalog.udel.edu/content.php?catoid=29&navoid=3555#online-course-enrollment-rules